CEET-UPenn/AKR/Submit.md

 ## Submit

-Please email the following to akrsuperfamily@outlook.com
+Please email the following to akrsuperfamily (at) outlook.com
 >Name
 >Email
 >Phone